dariathompson/customer-preference-centre/README.md

 | Attributes | customers, report | name, preferred_dates | customers |
 | Methods | add_customer, print_report | | print |

-* After covering basics started thinking of edge cases: what if users do not pass their names; what if they choose date out of range; what if user types anything but integer in the range; what if user types anything but day of the week
+* After covering basics, I started thinking of edge cases: what if users do not pass their names; what if they choose a date out of range; what if the user types anything but integer in the range; what if the user types anything but a day of the week.
-* Made assumptions: users have to put their names so their choices are saved
+* Made assumptions: users have to put their names so their choices are saved.
+* I used Test Driven Development through the whole process.

 ## User Stories
 ```